 The STEP Program is Providence’s Special Education program.
-This program is in its second year of being a small pilot program, and we are now ready to welcome more students for the 2020-2021 school year.
+In 2018, STEP was launched intentionally as a small pilot program and is now ready to welcome more students for the 2020-2021 school year.

-STEP provides students who have special needs with a caring learning environment designed to give them the maximum support needed for them to grow and reach their highest potential.
+STEP provides students who have special needs with a caring learning environment designed to provide the maximum support needed for them to grow and reach their highest potential.
 Students receive a quality, Christ-centered education where their individual needs and schedules are considered.

 The Lilburn campus is currently accepting applications for students in grades 1-8.
 This site will expand into the high school in 2021-22.
 We have a self-contained model where most core academic subjects are taught in a self-contained classroom by a trained Special Education teacher.
 When a student is emotionally, academically, functionally, and socially ready, there are opportunities for inclusion in the general classroom when appropriate.
 All students in the program participate in other grade-level activities such as electives and specials, chapel, field trips, class parties, and Field Day.